 There are three types of dryers to consider, refrigerant (fridge), adsorption, and membrane.
 Each comes with its own benefits to help you balance budgetary concerns and air quality standards.

 Refrigerant dryers are the most common type, and typically maintain a PDP of +3 °C/37.4 °F, suitable for most applications.
 They consist of an air-to-air heat exchanger and air-to-refrigerant heat exchanger.
 This type of dryer is either air-cooled or water-cooled.
-Pneumatech also offers non-cycling, cycling and VSD fridge fryers to meet your investment and efficiency requirements.
+Pneumatech also offers non-cycling, cycling and VSD fridge dryers to meet your investment and efficiency requirements.

 Adsorption / desiccant